pvinoda/GITS/README.md

    We provide a simple yet effective GUI which takes in commands as input and then executes them.
 This makes it easy for users unfamiliar with the terminal.

 2. ### Advanced Commit Functionality
+   We provide a functionality to automatically add most used commit messages.
+Simplifying the usage of git commit command

 4. ### Squash Command
    We introduce the gits squash command that combines changes of last N commits and squash them into one.
 The number N can be provided using the -N argument, and the combined message for the commit is provided using the -M argument